Protect yourself with a financial power of attorney

 Hire a notary public

-Financial powers of attorney must be signed and notarized to work.
+Powers of attorney must be signed and notarized to work.
 If you do not personally know any notary publics, visit your local bank branch.
 Print and mail establishments may also have notaries on staff who will notarize your document for a fee.

 Distribute copies

 Store your original power of attorney in a fire-safe file cabinet or safety deposit box.
 Before storing, make copies to keep in an accessible file and provide another copy to your agent.
-Inform your loved ones that you have a financial power of attorney, and consider providing copies to them.
+Inform your loved ones that you have a power of attorney, and consider providing copies to them.

-Revoking a Financial Power of Attorney
+Revoking a power of attorney

-If you decide to revoke a financial power of attorney, you can do so with a document called a “revocation of a power of attorney” or draft a new one that designates a new agent.
-Most forms contain a statement indicating that a financial power of attorney revokes all previous powers of attorney, but double-check just in case.
+If you decide to revoke a power of attorney, you can do so with a document called a “revocation of a power of attorney” or draft a new one that designates a new agent.
+Most forms contain a statement indicating that a power of attorney revokes all previous powers of attorney, but double-check just in case.

 - You don’t know who to choose as your agent